MichaelLarocca/blog-michael-jude-larocca/posts/2020/12-20/The_Post-JavaScriptmas_2020_Post.md

 ### Community-generated article
 * Diana Marin on Hash node
 * Sekti Wicaksono on Dev.to
-* Michael Larocca's personal blogs
+* Michael Larocca's personal blog

 ![From Zero to Code](img/12-27-20/FromZeroToCode.png)